Opinion | Republicans go back to their bottomless well of race-baiting

 Or how about “Midnight Basketball”?
 The idea of nighttime recreation programs to give young people an alternative to the street was weaponized by Republicans when funds for it were included in the 1994 crime bill.
 One Republican congressman railed at “the theory that the person who stole your car, robbed your house and assaulted your family was no more than a disgruntled artist or would-be NBA star.”

-Or the recent program to address decades of racist policies shutting Black farmers out of generous support the government long provided White farmers, by giving the Black farmers a little focused assistance?
+Or the recent program to address decades of racist policies shutting Black farmers out of generous support the government long provided to White farmers, by giving the Black farmers a little focused assistance?
 Republicans spun it into a story of discrimination against Whites.

 This is all old-hat for Republicans.
 Yet when they aren’t race-baiting, they complain about how they’re being unfairly accused of racism.
 I wonder what they might do to change that.